Yankees RHP Severino nursing right forearm soreness

 Boone was asked if there is enough time for Severino to be ready for Opening Day.
 "We'll see," Boone said.

+Yankees general manager Brian Cashman said Severino had two MRI exams and a CT scan after complaining of discomfort, and all tests have been negative.
+"It could be nothing and it's just a timing issue, or it could be something," Cashman said.
+He added that "it's possible" that Severino could start the season on the injured list.

-Severino will be examined by Dr. Christopher Ahmad on Friday in Tampa, Fla., according to multiple reports.
+Severino will be examined by Dr. Christopher Ahmad on Friday in Tampa, Fla., Boone said.
 Severino, who celebrated his 26th birthday on Thursday, made just three starts last season after dealing with injuries to his right rotator cuff and lat muscle.
 He posted a 1-1 record with a 1.50 ERA in 12.0 innings in 2019.

 Severino earned his second straight All-Star selection in 2018, finishing 19-8 with a 3.39 ERA and 220 strikeouts in 32 starts (191 1/3 innings).
 He owns a 42-26 record with a 3.46 ERA in 99 career appearances (88 starts) with the Yankees.